 Spa time may be more of an occasional splurge than a regular relaxing session, but indulgent treatments can actually be easier on your bank account than you think.
 For an afternoon of bliss, choose from divine massages, soothing facials and amazing mani-pedis on our list of spas for every budget.

 27. Bask in the beauty of blooms

 Continue your love affair with Mother Nature at Gardens by the Bay, where you’re free to roam around the leafy pockets of plants and flowers dotting the landscape.
-Attractions like Floral Fantasy, Flower Dome and Cloud Forest are ticketed (from $10/adult), but they’re worth it.
-Especially if you haven’t been to the Supertree Observatory (from $10/adult), which boasts panoramic views of the gardens.
+Attractions like Floral Fantasy, Flower Dome and Cloud Forest are ticketed (from $12/adult), but they’re worth it.
+Especially if you haven’t been to the Supertree Observatory ($10/adult), which boasts panoramic views of the gardens.